crosscompute/missions/Next/20220315-1030 Analytics Automation Framework 0.9.2.md

 I think we should use PathLoader by default.
 This would simplify the code because we can assume that the path is an absolute path.

+## Thursday 20221027-1115 - 20221027-1130: 15 minutes

+- [Canceled] Option 1: Change run button name in template
+- Option 2: Change run button name in configuration file

 # Schedule

+- [ ] Make it possible to hide some bits when `for_embed == True`
+- [ ] Make it possible to rename Run to Apply or Submit or Send
+- [ ] Merge into fastapi branch

 - [ ] Override loader to use PathLoader
 - [ ] Test that override works